Expanders graphs and sieving in combinatorial structures: Introduction

+After describing our general setting and proving our main result (Theorem~\ref{thm:LS}), we briefly present some concrete uses of our result to specific questions.

-The present paper follows the same kind of strategy, the goal being this time to study properties of graphs themselves.
-The starting point is a result of Alon--Roichman~\cite{AlRo94} according to which a family of random Cayley graphs forms a ``good'' family of expanders.
-There are several natural approaches to produce ``random'' elements.
-The one we use consists in performing a random walk on the family of graphs studied, (cf. also~\cite{JKZ12}).
-Another approach could be to quantify the proportion of elements satisfying an expected property among a finite subset of the family of graphs considered.
+We describe several applications of our method to the study of typical properties of subgraphs of a given graph.
+To produce random elements for which we want to test if some given property holds, we perform a random walk on the family of graphs studied, (cf. also~\cite{JKZ13}).
+Another approach could consist in quantifying the proportion of elements that satisfy an expected property among a finite subset of the family of graphs considered.
 For the applications we have in mind this question would in fact be much easier.
 As a matter of fact we do need to quantify proportions of ``good'' elements as part of our sieving process.

-The paper is organized in the following way: Section~\ref{Section:Setting} explains the general setup and makes precise the way in which we want to use Alon--Roichman's result.
-In that section we also state and prove the main theoretical result needed for the applications.
-It can be seen as a combinatorial variation on one of the key proposition in Kowalski's book~\cite{Kow08}.
-The rest of the paper is devoted to applications of the main result of Section~\ref{Section:Setting}.
-While the first one is an explicit incarnation of what can be seen as probabilistic Ramsey theory, the second one gives an explicit bound on the probability that a random subgraph of the grid $\bZ^2$ contains a cycle of length $4$.
-We conclude with remarks on further questions that may be of interest and that can be successfully investigated via our method.
-We notably state another Ramsey type result (together with a sketch of proof) obtained by suitably adapting the arguments used in the second application.
+The paper is organized as follows.
+In Section~\ref{Section:Setting} we state and prove the main result and we emphasize the way in which Alon--Roichman's theorem enables us to work in a setting which is combinatorial in nature (whereas earlier works such as~\cite[Chap.~7]{Kow08} required a more algebraic framework).
+The rest of the paper is devoted to applications of the main result.
+Let us end the introduction by giving (rough) statements for some of the concrete consequences of our main theoretical result (Theorem~\ref{thm:LS}).
+We conclude the paper with remarks on further questions that may be of interest and that can be successfully investigated via our method.
+We notably state a Ramsey type result (together with a sketch of proof) obtained by suitably adapting the arguments used in the second application.

-\textbf{Notation.} If $X$ is a finite set, then $\# X$ and $\abs{X}$ synonymously denote the cardinality of $X$.
+\textbf{Notation.} If~$X$ is a finite set, then $\# X$ and $\abs{X}$ synonymously denote the cardinality of~$X$.

-If $X$ is a finite graph, then $\Adj(X)$ is the adjacency operator sending a $\mathbf{C}$-valued function on the vertices of $X$ to the function $(x\mapsto \sum_yf(y))$, where the sum is over the neighbors $y$ of the vertex $x$.
-If $X$ is moreover $d$-regular (that is, every vertex of $X$ has degree $d$), then the \emph{normalized adjacency operator} is $\frac{1}{d}\cdot\Adj(X)$.
+If $X$ is a finite graph, then $\Adj(X)$ is the adjacency operator sending a $\mathbf{C}$-valued function on the vertices of~$X$ to the function $(x\mapsto \sum_yf(y))$, where the sum is over the neighbors~$y$ of the vertex~$x$.
+If $X$ is moreover $d$-regular (that is, every vertex of~$X$ has degree~$d$), then the \emph{normalized adjacency operator} is $\frac{1}{d}\cdot\Adj(X)$.